-By Kristy Conrad, Washington Trust Development Director.
+By Kristy Conrad, Washington Trust Development Director

-Image: the hull of the Schooner Equator inside a shelter built by the Port of Everett.
+Image: The hull of the Schooner Equator inside a shelter built by the Port of Everett.

 Working in historic buildings, there is no shortage of ghost stories.
 (Even the Washington Trust’s own Stimson-Green Mansion is said to be haunted…by friendly former partygoers.)
-But with Halloween approaching and the Maritime Washington National Heritage Area gearing up for its first year of activities, there is one spooky maritime tale that is worth recounting: the haunted historic Schooner Equator in Everett.
+But with the Maritime Washington National Heritage Area gearing up for its first year of activities, there is one spooky maritime tale that is worth recounting: the haunted historic Schooner Equator in Everett.

 The Equator didn’t start out as a ghoulish tale.
 The pygmy schooner was built in 1888 in San Francisco by California shipwright Matthew Turner.
 Hailed as “the ‘grandaddy’ of big-time wooden shipbuilding on the Pacific Coast,” Turner reportedly built more sailing vessels than any other single shipbuilder in America—228 seagoing vessels across 37 years, from 1868 to his death in 1905.
 The Equator was just one of the 133 two-masted schooners Turner built in his lifetime.